R-Gaurav/train-delay-estimation/README.md

 and businesses served by them to efficiently plan their activities.

 ## Tutorial to use our code
-Please visit [tutorial](
+Please visit the [tutorial](
 https://github.com/R-Gaurav/train-delay-estimation/blob/master/doc/Tutorial.md)
-to find the steps for using our code and setting up the experiment locally on your system.
+to find out the steps for using our code and setting up the experiment locally on your system.

 ## Future work (how you can contribute to it...)